 Concerning the 3rd Draft Proposal of the Cross Community Working Group to Develop an IANA Stewardship Transition Proposal on Naming Related Functions that has been shared with the chartering organizations

 We observe the significant change in the overall model presented in the current draft as opposed to the first draft of the CWG proposal released for public comment in December 2014 and we welcome this change in approach.
-We also observe there has been improvement from the 2nd draft as well.
+We also observe there has been further improvement from the 2nd draft as well.

-We understand and welcome the intention of the proposal to create a new entity called the post transition IANA (PTI) as an affiliate to ICANN (with ICANN as its sole member) that will be awarded contract by ICANN to operate the IANA function for names.
+We understand and welcome the intention of the proposal to create a new entity called the post transition IANA (PTI) as an affiliate to ICANN (with ICANN as its sole member) that will be awarded contract by ICANN to operate the IANA on Naming Related Functions.

 The expected composition of PTI board which is proposed to be sourced internally as determined by ICANN board is acceptable.
-However we understand that the role of the board would be minimal hence we expect that the selection of its members would be done in an un-interested manner.
-We also hope that the inclusion of 2 members populated by the nominating committee would strongly ensure geographic diversity in its selection, after competence.
+However we understand that since there will be only one member of ICANN on the board, ICANN influence would be reduced to minimal, hence we expect that the selection of its members would be largely done in the public interests.
+We also hope that in the inclusion of 2 members populated by the nominating committee, geographic diversity after competence is highly ensured in its selection process.

 We are concerned about the sustainability of PTI especially as it will rely on ICANN in terms of its resources (most especially funding)